 Bands & Frequency Range

 When you’re looking for the best dual band mobile ham radio, you may think you want something that can work with any band available and deliver next-level convenience.
-Well, that’s not possible with ham radios for beginners.
+Well, that’s not possible with best ham radios for beginners.

 However, a dual-band radio is always the way to go – it allows excellent compatibility with different bands so you won’t have to stick to only one.